Last Updated on January 25, 2022

 The field of sports analytics touches nearly every aspect of sports today, and nothing prepares you better to succeed in this field than a degree in sports analytics.
 Sports Analysts are the people discovering patterns, crunching numbers, and observing trends from raw data.

 Organizations throughout professional sports rely on Sports Analytics to make important decisions about strategy, personnel, drafting, coaching, marketing, promotion, and general business strategy.
 Sports analytics professionals are skilled at determining how to compare sets of raw data and how to extrapolate insight and strategy from raw data, and are able to process and interpret various code languages and data points.
 A foundation in programming and statistics prior to study will be a significant advantage, as sports analysts will be well served by the ability to interpret nuanced data in a productive manner.

+Beyond building the academic foundation, Sports Analytics degree programs provide access to internships and alumni networks which are incredibly important for young professionals.
 For more information about Sports Analytics degrees, be sure to visit our Sports Analytics Master’s Degree Program Guide.

 Landing the First Job

 With a relevant degree in hand, the next logical step for many would be to get hired.
 What is the best way forward?